Production-grade MCP servers

 Try Vinkius Free

-The recommended approach is using uv for faster installs and better dependency resolution:
+The recommended approach is using uv for faster installation, virtual environment setup, and dependency management:

 # Using uv (recommended)